San7o/San7o/README.md

 <h1 align="center">San7o</h1>

 ## 👋 whoami
 > Sometimes I'm a photographer, a dancer, an actor, a musician...
-Most of the time I'm a passionate seftware developer.
+Most of the time I'm a passionate software developer.
 > I enjoy working on little side projects and slowly increase my ambitions, customizing Linux and learning new technologies.
 > When I dont'program, I volounteer in some local associations, often collaborating with other institutions and schools.